Gdansk makes you feel like a treasure hunter who’s just discovered an old wooden chest full of amber jewelry.

 Amber Hotel’s traditional Polish breakfast was a welcomed surprise.
-Tasting duck & goose pates, smoked fish and Polish cheeses made the rainstorm outside a distant thought, at least for a while.
+Tasting duck and goose pates, smoked fish and Polish cheeses made the rainstorm outside a distant thought, at least for a while.

 The Lizard Trapped in Amber

-Amber Museum is a fascinating place, where you get to see lots of amber trapped insects, the cute lizard and many amber sculptures, even furniture made of this beautiful material (fossilized tree resin).
+Amber Museum is a fascinating place, where you get to see lots of amber-trapped insects, the famous lizard, and many amber sculptures, even furniture made of this beautiful material, which is actually fossilized tree resin.

 While going up to visit each room in the museum, Vlad kept asking me if I feel that smell of some wires burning.

-One other thing you can do at Amber Museum is to climb the tower and get a panoramic view of Gdansk from above, even if only through a set windows.
+One other thing you can do at the Amber Museum is to climb the tower and get a panoramic view of Gdansk from above, even if only through a set of windows.

 The rainstorm was back in less than 45 minutes, and we decided that our visit in Gdansk had to end.